IV012/sigclust/README.md

-# sigclust
+# R Implementation for Statistical Significance of Clustering (SigClust)

-Statistical Significance for Count Data
+## SigClust for the Count Data

+## SigClust for General Non-Gaussian Data